largestgithubuseronearth/addwater/README.md

 <!-- TODO write .desktop file -->
 <!-- TODO Write docstrings for the classes and methods -->
 <!-- TODO Write unit tests for the majority of the app, especially critical sections where data loss may occur -->

+What needs to happen for Thunderbird support:
+* Be able to clone the git repo in Python and self-set rate limits to avoid clogging Github after every minor change
+* Set up AddWaterPage to work with both Firefox and Thunderbird